nubenetes/awesome-kubernetes/docs/gitops.md

 - [openshift-applier](https://github.com/redhat-cop/openshift-applier)
 - [dzone: GitOps With OpenShift Applier 🌟](https://dzone.com/articles/gitops-with-openshift-applier) GitOps in short is a set of practices to use Git pull requests to manage infrastructure and application configurations.

+### HashiCorp Waypoint
+- [waypointproject.io](https://www.waypointproject.io/) Waypoint provides a modern workflow to build, deploy, and release across platforms.
+Waypoint uses a single configuration file and common workflow to manage and observe deployments across platforms such as Kubernetes, Nomad, EC2, Google Cloud Run, and more.
+- [hashicorp.com: Using Waypoint Runners To Enable GitOps Workflows](https://www.hashicorp.com/blog/using-waypoint-runners-to-enable-gitops-workflows) Waypoint runners perform builds, deployments, poll for Git repository changes, and allow deployments for any platform.

 ## GitOps Frameworks
 - [dzone: Why Now Is the Time for the Spring Boot of Infrastructure Automation 🌟](https://dzone.com/articles/why-now-is-the-time-for-the-spring-boot-of-infrast) Application teams move fast using frameworks built to boost developer productivity.
 Learn how a productivity framework can help your DevOps initiative succeed.
 - [Kubestack 🌟](https://www.kubestack.com/): [Doc:](https://www.kubestack.com/framework/documentation) Kubestack is an open-source GitOps framework for infrastructure automation built on Terraform and Kustomize.
 It’s designed for teams that want to automate Kubernetes based infrastructure and not reinvent automation.
 Think of it this way, Kubestack is to Terraform and infrastructure automation, what Spring Boot is to Java and cloud native applications.
 The framework supports all three major cloud providers and has been used as the foundation for a number of real world customer projects as part of my colleagues’ and my consulting work.
 It is fully documented, has a step-by-step tutorial to help users get started and even includes a local [GitOps development lab](https://www.kubestack.com/framework/documentation/tutorial-build-local-lab).
 So you can test-drive Kubestack and learn more about GitOps for infrastructure automation in the comfort of your own localhost.